 Jonathan Simon is a Professor at the University of Maryland, College Park, holding faculty positions in the Department of Electrical & Computer Engineering, the Department of Biology, and the Institute for Systems Research.
-He is co-director of the KIT-Maryland Magnetoencephalography (MEG) Center, and of the Computational Sensorimotor Systems Laboratory.
+He is director of the Neuroscience and Cognitive Science (NACS) Ph.D. program and co-director of the KIT-Maryland Magnetoencephalography (MEG) Center.
+He also leads the Computational Auditory Neural Systems Laboratory (CANSL).
 His main expertise is in applied and theoretical neuroscience, with emphasis on auditory neuroscience.
 His primary research field is the neural foundations of speech processing and perception (especially for degraded speech), including the role of auditory attention and the effects of aging.
 He holds a bachelors in physics (Princeton University), a doctorate in physics (University of California, Santa Barbara), and had postdoctoral training in theoretical general relativity (University of Wisconsin-Milwaukee, and University of Maryland, College Park) before embracing the field of neuroscience.

 Degrees